 In this piece, we take a look at a few of the best national parks which can be included on a luxury yacht charter.

-Established in 1962, Khao Yai is Thailand’s third largest national park and boasts a wide variety of wildlife and fauna.
-Easily accessible from Bangkok, the park accommodates for its guests with plenty of amenities, ensuring that your time spent here is as awe inspiring as it is comfortable.
+Established in 1962, Khao Yai is Thailand’s third-largest national park and boasts a wide variety of wildlife and fauna.
+Easily accessible from Bangkok, the park accommodates for its guests with plenty of amenities, ensuring that your time spent here is as awe-inspiring as it is comfortable.

-Spanning over 300 square kilometres, Khao Yai offers guests the opportunity for kayaking, nighttime wildlife spotting, and access to superbly situated observation decks.
+Spanning over 300 square kilometers, Khao Yai offers guests the opportunity for kayaking, nighttime wildlife spotting, and access to superbly situated observation decks.
 Whether it’s hiking or simply taking in these panoramic views, Khao Yai provides its guests with a perfectly blissful environment in which to do so.

 In the company of exotic birds, guests are able to unwind in front of Namtok Kaeng Sopha, a tiered waterfall more commonly referred to as the ‘Niagara Falls of Thailand’.

 Conveniently located along Highway 12, the park is complete with a viewing platform on which to take in the sublimity of the surrounding area.

 Replete with sublime landscapes, cascading waterfalls, and plenty of exotic wildlife, Thailand’s national parks are all but unmissable when it comes to chartering this richly varied destination

 Famous for its classic karst scenery, Ao Phang-Nga National Park offers its guests access to a huge variety of caves and lagoons.

 The perfect balance to Thailand’s bustling city life, the park is home to the largest remaining primary mangrove forests, the habitat of many friendly reptiles.

 If you’re prepared to head out early in the morning or hang around until the early evening, it’s possible to get a huge slice of its idyllic beach all to yourself.